Top Travel Destinations for Martial Arts Enthusiasts for 2026

 2. China

-Is Kung Fu your preferred discipline?
+Is Kung Fu your discipline of choice?
 Then China is the place to be!

 3. Brazil

 Everyone who’s interested in Brazilian Jiu-Jitsu (BJJ) aspires to train in Brazil.
 Yes; there are great masters of the art all over the world, but nothing beats the training you’ll get in the country of its origin.
-Rio de Janeiro itself is a pretty awesome destination to experience.
+Rio de Janeiro itself is a fantastic destination for both training and exploration.

 4. Japan